T-SURYANARAYANAN/BOOLEAN_FUNCTION_MINIMIZATION/README.md

 ### RESULT :

-Thus the given logic functions are implemented using and their operations are verified using Verilog programming.
+The given logic functions are implemented using and their operations are verified using Verilog programming successfully.